schitresh/system-design/website_designs/social_media/1_instagram.md

 - Whenever a particular database server has accumulated a lot of data
   - We can migrate some logical partitions from it to another server
   - Maintain a config file (or separate database) to map logical partitions to db servers
-  - This will enable use to move partitions easily
+  - This will enable us to move partitions easily

 ### Feed Generation with Sharded Data
 - To fetch latest photos, we need to sort them by their time of creation